 Eleven separate London 2012 contracts have seen Zaun work on the Olympic Stadium, South and North Parks, the Hockey Stadium and Basketball Arena and the Athletes’ Village, Media Centre, Green Energy Centre and transport malls.

 Zaun is one of 303 firms from the West Midlands who have won tenders to supply London 2012, totalling more than £515 million, more than any other region outside the South East.

 Co-founder and technical director Alastair Henman said: “It’s great publicity for us to have a Minister visit and to feature in broadcasts on ITV and the BBC.

-“Not only has the Olympics created a mini-boom for us over the past three years, it has also given us a huge amount of credibility on the international stage and we’re finding it opening doors in the Middle East and beyond.”
+“Not only has the Olympics created a mini-boom for us over the past three years, but it has also given us a huge amount of credibility on the international stage, and we’re finding it opening doors in the Middle East and beyond.”

 Zaun now has its sights set on Russia, where the Winter Olympics will be held in 2014, and Brazil, which will host the World Cup in 2014 and the Olympics in 2016.